nyxnor/onionjuggler/README.md

 ```sh
 sh setup.sh
 ```
-* **Development**: Set the variable manually using the absolute path without trailing "/" at the end (e.g.: `\${HOME}/onionservice`, `/home/admin/onionservice`).
-Advantages are: no need to run from inside the cloned repository and facilitate scripting and porting to other projects):
+* **Development**: Set the variable manually using the absolute path without trailing "/" at the end (change `/absolute/path/to/onionservice/repo` to the path you cloned the repo, for example `\${HOME}/onionservice`, `/home/admin/onionservice`).
+Advantages are: no need to run from inside the cloned repository and facilitate scripting and porting to other projects:
 ```sh
 printf "\nexport ONIONSERVICE_PWD=\"/absolute/path/to/onionservice/repo\"\n" >> ~/."${SHELL##*/}"rc
 printf "PATH=\"\${PATH}:\${ONIONSERVICE_PWD}\"\n\n" >> ~/."${SHELL##*/}"rc